 After his fall, he kept his mandate to cultivate and care for the garden, but it would no longer be sweet effortless labour.

-The fruit trees did not produce as abundantly as they had before, so he had to live like an animal and eat the plants of the veldt.
+The fruit trees did no longer produce as abundantly as they had before, so he had to live like an animal and also eat the plants of the veldt.

-Naked had this man and woman played in the mild climate which had never been too hot nor too cold, but now it had changed, and the sun burnt down upon them.
+Naked had this man and woman played in the mild climate which had never been too hot nor too cold.
+Now it had changed, and the sun burnt down upon them.
 Now they laboured and sweated to make a living.

 To God this sort of existence was no longer life; He called it death.
 He had known precisely what would happen if they would eat of the fruit of the forbidden tree and had warned them that they would die.
-As from that day, every person, animal and plant is in a state of being dead (in a death mode) while still living.
+As from that day, every person, animal and plant is in a state of being dead while still living.